The attractive force of the molecules present at the surface of a liquid towards each other is called the surface tension of that liquid.

 Surface Tension Meter

 In order to measure surface tension at various points in the life of a liquid, a surface tension meter is used to directly measure the surface tension of a liquid.
-It’s important to note that the surface tension of a liquid can be measured directly, but the surface tension or a solid (or its surface energy) cannot be measured directly.
-In both cases, measuring surface tension or surface energy is about understanding and controlling the surfaces of liquids and solids so they will form strong bonds when they interact with each other.
+It’s important to note that the surface tension of a liquid can be measured directly, but the surface tension of a solid (or its surface energy) cannot be measured directly.
+In both cases, measuring the surface tension or surface energy is about understanding and controlling the surfaces of liquids and solids so they will form strong bonds when they interact with each other.